dieterannys/notebox/README.md

 - Event: a meeting or call during which notes are taken

 Each Context Type can be linked to a Context Provider.

-### Context

-A Context would be an item of a particular Context Type, e.g. a specific meeting, project, book, ...

 ### Context Provider